mcdebugger/mikrotools/README.md

 # mikrotools

-A set of tools to automate operation with Mikrotik devices
+A set of tools to automate operation on Mikrotik devices

 ## Tools